dotnet/AspNetCore.Docs/aspnetcore/blazor/handle-errors.md

 When Blazor creates an instance of a component:

-* It invokes the component's constructor.
+* The component's constructor is invoked.
-* The constructors for any DI services supplied to the component's constructor via the [@inject](xref:blazor/dependency-injection#request-a-service-in-a-component) directive or the [[Inject]](xref:blazor/dependency-injection#request-a-service-in-a-component) attribute.
+* The constructors for any DI services supplied to the component's constructor via the [@inject](xref:blazor/dependency-injection#request-a-service-in-a-component) directive or the [[Inject]](xref:blazor/dependency-injection#request-a-service-in-a-component) attribute are invoked.

-If any executed constructor or a setter for any `[Inject]` property throws an exception, the exception is fatal to the circuit because.
+A circuit fails when any executed constructor or a setter for any `[Inject]` property throws an unhandled exception.
 The exception is fatal because the framework can't instantiate the component.
-If constructor logic may throw exceptions, the app should:

-* Trap the exceptions using [try-catch](/dotnet/csharp/language-reference/keywords/try-catch).
+If constructor logic may throw exceptions, the app should trap the exceptions using a [try-catch](/dotnet/csharp/language-reference/keywords/try-catch) statement with error handling and logging.
-* Handle and log the error.

 ### Lifecycle methods

-During the lifetime of a component, Blazor invokes lifecycle methods, such as:
+During the lifetime of a component, Blazor invokes lifecycle methods:

+* `OnInitialized` / `OnInitializedAsync`
+* `OnParametersSet` / `OnParametersSetAsync`
+* `ShouldRender` / `ShouldRenderAsync`
-* `OnInitialized`, `OnParametersSet`, `ShouldRender`, and `OnAfterRender`
+* `OnAfterRender` / `OnAfterRenderAsync`
-* The asynchronous versions of these methods.

 If any lifecycle method throws an exception, synchronously or asynchronously, the exception is fatal to the circuit.
 For components to deal with errors in lifecycle methods, add error handling logic.

 In the following example where `OnParametersSetAsync` calls a method to obtain a product:

-* An exception thrown in the `ProductRepository.GetProductByIdAsync` method is handled by a `try`-`catch` statement.
+* An exception thrown in the `ProductRepository.GetProductByIdAsync` method is handled by a `try-catch` statement.
 * When the `catch` block is executed:
   * `loadFailed` is set to `true`, which is used to display an error message to the user.
   * The error is logged.